Occupational Performance Coaching

 - An understanding of the basis of occupational performance coaching (OPC) with reference to other interventions which support the use of OPC

-- An understanding of the three domains, session format and therapeutic techniques used during OPC
+- An understanding of the three domains (Connect, Structure, Share), session format and therapeutic techniques used during OPC

-- an understanding of how to effectively utilise parent coaching within their services.
+- an understanding of how to effectively utilise parent coaching within their their services delivery context.